-The dbm map appends the strings ".pag" and ".dir" to the given filename; the two db-based maps append ".db".
+The dbm map appends the strings ".pag" and ".dir" to the given filename; the hash and btree maps append ".db".
 For example, the map specification specifies an optional map named "uucp" of class "dbm"; it always has null bytes at the end of every string, and the data is located in /usr/lib/uucpmap.{dir,pag}.